The Hope at Work program is much more than a job.

 - Have a criminal background or are on probation

 - Suffer from addiction issues – 90 days of sobriety is required before entering the program

 Participants in the Hope at Work program are employed full-time in the thrift store and participate in each aspect of the training.

-Participants receive one-on-one budget coaching to create a customized budget and money tracking system.
-You’ll also join a group budget meeting to learn about the big ideas of money management.
-We provide a Matched Savings Program, meaning that the HOPE Center will match the savings of those in the program towards life stabilizing financial expenses/goals, such as paying off fines, apartment deposits, medical treatments, etc.
+Participants receive one-on-one budget coaching to create a customized budget and money-tracking system.
+We provide a Matched Savings Program, meaning that the HOPE Center will match the savings of those in the program towards life-stabilizing financial expenses/goals, such as paying off fines, apartment deposits, medical treatments, etc.

 Weekly one-on-one meetings to discuss personal goals, coaching for resume and cover letters, and personality/design assessment using The Pathmaker to help you find your strengths.

-One on one weekly meeting with a mentor to discuss personal goals.
+One-on-one weekly meetings with a mentor to discuss personal goals.
 This is an onsite meeting during the scheduled work shift.